bxparks/EpoxyDuino/README.md

 ```

 The output that would normally be printed on the `Serial` on an Arduino
-board will be sent to the `STDOUT` of the Linux or MacOS terminal.
-The output
+board will be sent to the `STDOUT` of the Linux, MacOS, or FreeBSD terminal.
+The
-should be identical to what would be shown on the serial port of the Arduino
+output should be identical to what would be shown on the serial port of the
-controller.
+Arduino controller.

 <a name="AdditionalLibraries"></a>
 ### Additional Arduino Libraries